ionvop/ivvbscript/README.md

 - Added a statement `@p` as an alternative for adding `-p` in the arguments when printing the entire transpiled code to the terminal.
 - Added a new literal `` ` ` `` which has a similar function as template literals in JavaScript.
 - Added `run.vbs` in the sample folder to easily transpile and run a file within the directory without having to type the command in the terminal.
-- Made some small optimizations
+- Made some small optimizations.

 ### 2022-11-08 v1.1.0